Drug Rehab Guides for Addiction & Mental Health

 Using private pay, either with cash or loans, allows the family to make that decision and stay in control.
 But cash options can deplete the family’s ability to pay for other necessities of life, and loans can reduce the family’s ability to take out future loans for things like cars and houses.
-As the Consumer Financial Protection Bureau points out, mortgage companies like to see a debt-to-income ratio of about 43 percent.
-Families that go over this price point have a hard time qualifying for a loan, and that could make their dreams of home ownership an impossibility.
+As the Consumer Financial Protection Bureau points out, mortgage companies like to see a debt-to-income ratio of about 43%.
+Families that go over this price point have a hard time qualifying for a loan, and that could make their dreams of home ownership difficult to achieve.21

 Health insurance can help to keep the overall cost of care down, as families won’t be asked to shoulder the burden of all the bills alone.
 But again, insurance companies keep control over things like provider type and length of stay, so families will have limits.
 That is a con that is too big for some families to tolerate.

 As you are deciding how you might choose to pay for care, it could be worthwhile to understand how much specific aspects of care cost.
 You could, in theory, use this information to help you plan.
 You might pay for some aspects of care yourself, for example, while leaving other aspects up to insurance.

 According to Kristy Bryant at American Addiction Centers, these are a few cost ranges for services people might need in rehab:

 - Intervention: $2,500 plus expenses

 - Supervised medical detox: $500-650 per day (private pay rate)